 Many families have a meatloaf recipe in their arsenal that is a classic at the Thanksgiving table.
 It is easy to create a plant-based version of meatloaf; begin with lentils, nuts, grains, or beans for protein as well as the ground meaty texture usually found in meatloaf.
 Then add in some vegetables, herbs, and spices resulting in the perfect plant-based alternative to the classic meatloaf.

-A veggie meatloaf can not only be the main roast of your vegan Thanksgiving, but it can also be brought to family gatherings and potlucks because it is sure to please everyone.
-There are plenty variations of veggie moat loaves to help plan you plan Thanksgiving dinner for years to come.
+A veggie meatloaf can not only be the main roast of your vegan Thanksgiving but it can also be brought to family gatherings and potlucks because it is sure to please everyone.
+There are plenty of variations of veggie moat loaves to help plan you plan Thanksgiving dinner for years to come.
 Below, check out ten of our best veggie meatloaf recipes, courtesy of our Food Monster App.

 1. Lentil Loaf With Celery Root Mash

 If you’re looking to quench your cravings for meatloaf or simply need an effortless, nutrient-dense recipe that doesn’t disappoint, you need to try out this Lentil Loaf and Celery Root Mash by Gabrielle St. Claire.
 Lentils can have the same hearty texture as meat and are perfect for recreating classic umami flavors.
 For a healthier alternative to mashed potatoes, this recipe uses celery root!
 When mashed, it is starchy and fluffy- just like the cozy mashed potatoes you grew up with.